Despre tine: Reception

 "Despre tine" debuted at number 92 on the Romanian Top 100 in December 2002, before reaching the top position in February 2003, where it remained for three consecutive weeks.
 The single was certified double gold in Romania later that year.
-At the MTV Romania Music Awards 2003, "Despre tine" won Best Song and Best Dance, and received a nomination for Best Dance-Pop Song at the Radio România Actualități Awards the same year.
+At the MTV Romania Music Awards 2003, "Despre tine" won Best Song and Best Dance.
+It also received a nomination for Best Dance-Pop Song at the Radio România Actualități Awards the same year.

 Following the song's international release in 2004, it entered several European charts.
-Gardianul opined that the overseas success of "Despre tine" dispelled O-Zone's status as one-hit wonders, a label attributed to them by some publications, though Vulpescu of Curentul considered its impact less substantial than that of "Dragostea din tei".
-In July 2004, "Despre tine" peaked at number eight in Italy.
-It subsequently reached number four in Denmark and number one in Norway in August of the same year.
+Gardianul opined that the overseas success of "Despre tine" dispelled O-Zone's status as one-hit wonders, a label attributed to them by some publications.
+Vulpescu considered the song's commercial impact as less substantial than "Dragostea din tei".
+In July 2004, "Despre tine" peaked at number eight in Italy; it reached number four in Denmark and number one in Norway in August of the same year.
 The single spent ten consecutive weeks in Denmark's top 10, and 11 in Norway, including eight consecutive ones at number one.
 In the latter country, it became O-Zone's second chart-topping single, replacing "Dragostea din tei" at the summit.

-Throughout September 2004, "Despre tine" reached number two in France―remaining in the top 10 for 11 consecutive weeks—as well as number nine in Wallonia and number four in Spain.
+Throughout September 2004, "Despre tine" reached number two in France, remaining in the top 10 for 11 consecutive weeks, as well as number nine in Wallonia and number four in Spain.
 It earned a gold certification from the French Syndicat national de l'édition phonographique (SNEP) for sales of 250,000 copies.
-In October and November, "Despre tine" also peaked at number four on Billboards European Hot 100 Singles chart, number seven in Sweden, and entered the top 10 in all DACH countries (Germany, Austria and Switzerland).
+In October and November, "Despre tine" also peaked at number four on Billboards European Hot 100 Singles chart, number seven in Sweden, and entered the top 10 in all DACH countries (Germany, Austria, and Switzerland).